Password:

 Course contents:

-What is business economics
+What is Business Economics

 Business economics is a term used to describe and explain the production, distribution and consumption of goods and services.